david-knott/moderncompilerinjava/CURRENT.md

 Modified test assem instruction to output a string representation of itself.

-TODO: Add invalid escape sequence to the for each loop symbol to prevent it from being overwritten.
+TODO: Add invalid escape sequence to the for each loop symbol to prevent it from being overwritten

+TODO: Implement spill cost, in particular give temps that are for spilling infinite cost.

 *28th May 2020*
 Started the potential spill colouring implementation.
 In the middle